 1. Meth Can Cause Skin & Mouth Sores

 Addicts who smoke crystal meth often develop a condition known as “meth mouth,” which involves open wounds, burns, and blisters in the mouth.
 Since it’s a water-soluble drug, chronic use may also cause you to sweat meth, leading to sores on the face and body.
+Some other reasons why meth use messes up your mouth include:

 2. Stimulant Use Can Lead To Severe Mental Illnesses